 Please submit a one-page proposal outlining what you’d like to achieve in the residency, which dates suit you best (usually one week), and who your chosen mentor/coach/director is.
 Please also include a CV and link to online examples of your work.
-Application deadline : Monday 4th March 2019.
-Successful companies will be notified Tuesday 19th March.
+Application deadline : Tuesday 1st March 2022 @ 10am.
+Successful companies will be notified by Thursday 31st March.
 Funded by the Arts Council.

 Clear Sky Residency

 Applications are open to all aerial circus companies, the facility is suitable for aerial dance/circus but not just dance.
-Applications open January 7th, and close on Friday March 1st 2019.
-Announcement of award on March 20th 2019.
+Applications close on Wednesday March 4th 2020.
+Successful applicants will be contacted on Friday March 20th 2020.